llmhyy/tls_attack/README.md

 General evaluation of model (mode = 0)
 ```
-python predict_rnn.py -m {directory path of the model to be evaluated} -r {directory path of the folder containing the feature files to be evaluated against} -s {directory path to the save prediction results} -g
+python predict_rnn.py -m {directory path of the model to be evaluated} -r {directory path of the folder containing the feature files to be evaluated against} -g
 ```

 Sampling outliers between a lower and upper bound (mode = 1)
 ```
-python predict_rnn.py -m {directory path of the model to be evaluated} -r {directory path of the folder containing the feature files to be evaluated against} -s {directory path to the save prediction results} -o 1 -l {lower bound} -u {upper bound} -g
+python predict_rnn.py -m {directory path of the model to be evaluated} -r {directory path of the folder containing the feature files to be evaluated against} -o 1 -l {lower bound} -u {upper bound} -g
 ```

 _Note: mode = 2 executes both tasks abovementioned_